hopin-team/module-federation-workshop/README.md

 ### 🏋️‍♀️ Bonus React exercise 1

 5- Create `ReceptionApp` and render it in `host/src/components/App.jsx`.
 Can you abstract out some code instead of copy & pasting from `host/src/components/ChatApp`?

+### 🥑 Before React exercise 2

+We are going to add some soft navigations (no full page reload) between the host and the remotes.

+A) (Everyone) run `git checkout react-exercise-2 && yarn && yarn start`

+B) If we navigate to http://localhost:8887 and click "Reception" on the menu the content of the page doesn't change.
+If we reload the page from http://localhost:8887/reception it show the reception component.
+Let's fix this.

+#### Navigating from `host` to `remotes`

+) In `reception/src/bootstrap.js` create a history object in mount using `createMemoryHistory();` from the package `history`.
+) Replace `BrowserRouter` with `Router` in `reception/src/components/App`.